 Norma retired four years ago in October and by December, she was volunteering for Anglicare in their Food and Financial Assistance program.
 She hasn’t looked back since.

-December is one of the busiest time for the Church based, not-for-profit organisation.
+December is one of the busiest times for the Church based, not-for-profit organisation.
 As the year draws to its close and Christmas looms, they get a lot of people asking for assistance.
 Families who have struggled all year, desperate to have something nice to eat on Christmas day and some toys for the kids under the tree.
 All luxuries they cannot afford.

 Anglicare provides modest Christmas food hampers and some toys during December, and it was Norma’s job to distribute them.